AndresVGu/toughbook-autoinstall/README.md

 5. save and give execution permisions.
 6. then set up this script in the auto execute panel

+### Calibration values for CF-31 MK5 (temporary)
+modify the /usr/local/bin and replace:

+OFFSET X = -0.042
+OFFSET Y = -0.07

+then, git pull to toughbook repository, press option [6] after that delete the old starup script.

 [⬆️ Go to Index](#Index)

 How to Set up the Fingerprint Sensor: